ErpNetDocs/dev/domain-api/querying-data/grouping.md

 Use it when the client needs business summaries such as sales amount by customer, sold quantity by product, or document totals from document lines.
 The service evaluates the matching records, groups them, and returns one result object per group.

-ERP.net supports the standard OData aggregation syntax where possible and adds two convenience extensions for Domain API usage:
+ERP.net supports the standard OData aggregation syntax where possible and adds several convenience extensions for Domain API usage:

 - grouping by reference-valued properties, such as `Product` or `SalesOrder/Customer`;
-- `expandgroup`, which expands grouped reference keys in the returned open-object result.
+- `expandgroup`, which expands grouped reference keys in the returned open-object result;
+- `yearmonth(...)`, which groups date values by calendar year and month.

 ## Getting Started